photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 It may also help to set the `DOCKER_DEFAULT_PLATFORM` environment variable to `linux/arm64`.

-In case you see Docker errors related to "cgroups", try adding the following parameters to `/boot/firmware/cmdline.txt`:
+In case you see Docker errors related to "cgroups", try adding the following parameters to `/boot/firmware/cmdline.txt` or `/boot/cmdline.txt` (file location depends on the OS in use):

 ```
 cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1